Introduction to Hand Therapy Course - Sydney

 To book your place, please ensure you are signed in or create an account and then click "Purchase Event" below.

-Registration for this course comes with a $95 credit towards membership of the AHTA as either an Affiliate or Associate, depending on your status.
+Registration for this course comes with a $97 credit towards membership of the AHTA as either an Affiliate or Associate, depending on your status.
 Please indicate when you check out whether you are a student or registered OT/PT.
 After enrolment, a staff member will email you the details of your membership and invoice for any balance outstanding.
-For the duration of your membership, you will be entitled to courses discounted to the Associate price.
+For the duration of your membership, you will be entitled to courses discounted to the Associate price as well as many other benefits.

 To ensure appropriate catering, please note any dietary requirements when completing the online registration form.
 Please note that not all requirements can be catered for at all venues.